guettli/programming-guidelines/README.md

 Make the test fail (red)

 Fix the code.
-Test is green now.
+The test is green now.

 Slow down.
 Take a sip of tea.
-Look at your changes ("git diff" in your preferend IDE).
+Look at your changes ("git diff" in your preferred IDE).
 Is there a way to simplify your patch?
 If yes, simplify it.

 Run the "surrounding tests".
 If do\_foo() is inside the module "bar".
 Then run all tests for module "bar" (I use py.test -k bar).
-But if this would take more then three minutes, then leave the testing to the CI which happens after you commit+push (you have a CI, haven't you?)
+But if this would take more than three minutes, then leave the testing to the CI which happens after you commit+push (you have a CI, haven't you?)

 ### Tests and production code go hand in hand.